praydog/uevr-docs/src/README.md

 * [Narknon](https://github.com/narknon) - UE4SS developer.
 Provided a lot of helpful information about the Unreal Engine in general.

 * [PanterA](https://www.youtube.com/@PanterACFH) - Joined late into development, but tested a good amount of games and provided good feedback.
 Located games that were causing crashes after code changes.
+Helped find issues with AMD GPUs.

 * [PinkMilkProductions](https://github.com/PinkMilkProductions) - DRG VR developer.